Spatial analyticity and exponential decay of Fourier modes for the stochastic Navier-Stokes equation: The main results

-Finally, by using the spatial discretization in the construction of the above Gevrey class regularity, we give a quantitative error estimate for the difference of the original continuum solution and the solution to the equation solved by the truncated finite-dimensional approximation.
-This estimate is uniform over the whole time interval $[0,T]$, uniform with respect to the initial enstrophy, and uniform with respect to the noise coefficients.
+Finally, by using the spatial discretization in the construction of the above Gevrey class regularity, we give a quantitative error estimate for the difference between the original continuum solution and the solution to the equation solved by the truncated finite-dimensional approximation.
+This estimate is uniform over the whole time interval $[0, T]$, uniform with respect to the initial enstrophy, and uniform with respect to the noise coefficients.
 In particular, uniformly with respect to the aforementioned parameters, we can infer that the Fourier coefficient $\hat{\bu}_\bk(t)$ decay exponentially with respect to its Fourier modes or wavenumber $\vert \bk\vert$.
 The exact statement of the result is given in Theorem \ref{thm:decay} below.
 To state this theorem, we let $\bu^N$ be a unique solution to a finite-dimensional Galerkin approximation of \eqref{eq:mainLU}.
-Further details on this approximation will be given in Section \ref{sec:GevReg} before we give the proof of Theorem \ref{thm:decay}. \begin{theorem}[Rate of decay] Let the assumptions in Theorem \ref{thm:main} hold so that for $\bu_0 $ satisfying \eqref{initialCondBounded}, $(\bu,\tau)$ is the corresponding unique Gevrey-class-$1$ solution of \eqref{eq:mainLU} obtained as the limit of the Galerkin approximation $\bu^N$.
-Assume that $\tau=\infty$ $\mathbb{P}$-a.s. and define the stopping times $\tau_R^N$
+Further details on this approximation will be given in Section \ref{sec:GevReg} before we give the proof of Theorem \ref{thm:decay}. \begin{theorem}[Rate of decay] Let the assumptions in Theorem \ref{thm:main} hold so that for $\bu_0 $ satisfying \eqref{initialCondBounded}, $(\bu,\tau)$ is the corresponding essentially unique Gevrey class $1$ solution of \eqref{eq:mainLU} obtained as the limit of the Galerkin approximation $\bu^N$.
+Assume that $\tau=\infty$ $\mathbb{P}$-a.s. and for each $R>0$, let